Abhiroopks/weatherly.ai/README.md

 ## Build Docker Image Locally
 Both the `docker-compose-build.yml` and `docker-compose-debug.yml` build the image locally on your machine rather than pulling from GHCR.
-Use these when invoking `docker-compose up` rather than `docker-compose.yml`.
+Use these when invoking `docker compose up` rather than `docker-compose.yml`.

 ## Running
 Run the command `docker compose -f <compose file> up` using the specific compose file you want.
 Access the app by going to `http://localhost:8000` in a web browser.
-Using the standard `docker-compose.yml` file will pull the app image from GHCR.

 ## Swagger UI
 The swagger documentation for the API can be found at http://localhost:8000/docs#/